This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Bird Species Counts

-The Natural Heritage Database tracks 88 rare or at-risk species, helping scientists monitor population trends and migration patterns.
+Survey methods conducted by the Natural Heritage Database track 88 rare or at-risk species, helping scientists monitor population trends.

 Notable Birds in Vermont